XoopsDocs/xmf-cookbook/en/book/jsonwebtokens/README.md

 In practical terms, JWT allows a script to send information from a server to a client, and then have that information returned from the client, and be confident the information is unchanged.
 This is accomplished by signing the token with a secret key.
 Note that the signing is for protection against tampering or corruption, not for encryption.
-The data in a JSON web token can be easily seen.
+The data in a JWT can be viewed easily.
 It is only Base64 encoded for 7 bit path safety in transit.

 One common use of a JWT is as stateless authentication tokens.